animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 #### Nurses

-The nurses had threatened the court order.
+Somebody had threatened a court order, perhaps a nurse or the psychiatrist.
 The nurses didn’t let me keep my clothes.
 The nurses had run over my toe.

 #### Kids